ash-shar/Long-Tail-GAN/README.md

 # Long-Tail-GAN

-The repository contains training and testing codes for an adversarial learning framework for Neural Collaborative Filtering (NCF) models which aims to enhance long-tail item recommendations.
+The repository contains training and testing codes for the generative adversarial learning framework for Neural Collaborative Filtering (NCF) models which aims to enhance long-tail item recommendations.

-This model was proposed in the following short paper:
+If this code helps you in your research, please cite the following publication:

-> Adit Krishnan, Ashish Sharma, Aravind Sankar, Hari Sundaram, "An Adversarial Approach to Tackle Long-Tail Recommendation in Neural Collaborative Filtering",
-> 27th ACM International Conference on Information and Knowledge Management (CIKM'18)
+> Krishnan, Adit, et al. "An Adversarial Approach to Improve Long-Tail Performance in Neural Collaborative Filtering."
+Proceedings of the 27th ACM International Conference on Information and Knowledge Management.
+ACM, 2018.
 ## Getting Started

 These instructions will get you a copy of the model up and running on your local machine.